 Here’s part two of this series on the Melodic Minor Modes.
-This one is about the Phrygian Natural 13.
-Click on the thing above to hear it and download it for free if you like.
+This one is about the Phrygian Natural 13 mode.
+Click on the player above to hear it and download it for free if you like.
 Below is the notation and TAB; feel free to download that too and peruse it at your leisure.
 Do check out the related Guitarist column too as there are some nice chords there.
 Some pretty; some evil.

 So, on with it.
 Some people name this scale Dorian b2, but the scale sounds more Phrygian-like to me so I use this name.
 Bear in mind the audience doesn’t hear the name of the scale when you use it so you could call it Sir Wolfgang Soil Spores III for all it matters.
 Call it whatever makes it sound the best.